Kdisimone/nsapple/README.md

 Currently this is for mg/dl.
 Still needs mmol support.
 Feel free, again, to contribute code support where you can.

-1. Change the URL to your NS site's URL and select the units by editing the Bool value
+1. Change the URL to your NS site's URL and select the units by editing the Bool value (Lines 15 and 16 in the nsapple WatchKit Extension >> InterfaceController.swift)

 Bool = false (use that for sites in mg/dl)

 Bool = true (use that for sites in mmol)

 ![URL](https://github.com/Kdisimone/images/blob/master/nsapple-units.png)